ScrappyHub/rooted-core/docs/MODERATION_SYSTEM.md

 Rules:

-🚫 NEVER exposed in Supabase’s “Exposed Functions”
+🚫 Never exposed as an RPC.

-🚫 NEVER called from frontend / mobile clients
+🚫 Never called from frontend/mobile.

-✅ ONLY used manually by founder / root-level ops
+✅ Only used manually by founder / root-level ops with service-role keys.

-Pattern:
-Any function prefixed with _admin_ or _debug_ is considered internal-only.
+Pattern: any function prefixed with _admin_ or _debug_ is considered internal-only.

 7. Security Guarantees

-The moderation system guarantees:
+The Moderation System guarantees:

-✅ Only admins can approve or reject via admin_moderate_submission
+✅ Only admins can approve/reject via admin_moderate_submission.

-✅ All actions are auditable:
+✅ All actions are auditable via:

-moderation_queue
+public.moderation_queue

-user_admin_actions (for account-level changes)
+public.user_admin_actions (for account changes)

-notifications history
+public.notifications

 ✅ No public bypass paths exist:

-All discovery queries respect moderation_status = 'approved'
+All discovery queries respect moderation_status = 'approved'.

 ✅ RLS remains enforced:

-Non-admins see only their own submissions + allowed entities
+Non-admins see only their own submissions where applicable.

-✅ Kids Mode content is:
+✅ Kids Mode content:

-Filtered by is_kids_safe
+Filtered by is_kids_safe.

-Never shows unmoderated entities
+Shows no unmoderated entities.

-Not exposed at all while Kids Mode is in pilot OFF
+Is not exposed at all while Kids Mode is in PILOT OFF.

-✅ Sanctuary / rescue / nonprofit entities:
+✅ Sanctuary / rescue / nonprofits:

-May post volunteer events
+May post volunteer/education events.

-Are mission-only (no marketplace tools, no commercial ads)
+Are mission-only (no commercial marketplace tools or ads).

-Still pass through moderation
+Still pass through moderation.

-✅ Municipalities & civic entities:
+✅ Municipal / civic entities:

-May exist in schema/backend for later verticals
+May exist in schema/backend for later verticals.

-Are discovery-off in ROOTED Community by default
+Are discovery-off in ROOTED Community by default.

-Must go through moderation when/if surfaced in any vertical
+Must go through moderation when surfaced in future verticals.

 8. Vertical Compatibility

-The moderation system is vertical-agnostic and applies to:
+The Moderation System is vertical-agnostic and applies to:

 ✅ ROOTED Community